 I doubt so.
 For as long as the present is being nourished by thoughts, which are our acquired knowledge and the past, the reality it brings forth will necessarily reflect that past, transforming it into an analogous future.

-Still, “thinking” isn’t necessarily “a bad thing.”
+Still, thinking is of course not “a bad thing” in itself.
 It enables us to create images—reflections.
 Emotional images, mental images, pictures, and concepts.
 And that’s certainly for the best, as it protects us from danger in many ways.
 It’s an instrument of survival.
 It’s recorded experience, and it makes us extremely efficient beings.

-But when we approach new situations with an already made image, it prevents us to see something fresh.
+But when we always approach new situations with an already made image, it prevents us seeing something fresh, something new.
 It prevents us to learn and it prevents us to—grow.
 And as the years pass by, we become very “old,” very stuck—too soon.